 In this mock scenario, the brand moves Terry from an exploratory visit to a test drive and possibly a sale.
 It also brings a new prospect to its web site.
 With a DMP humming at the center of the marketing cycle, brands can begin to realize the power of digital advertising.

-Get Smarter
+G

 Blog Read more on Martin Kihn’s blog, How Does a DMP Really Work?